synechron-finlabs/quorum-maker/README.md

 ## Monitoring and Email Notification
 1. There is an active monitoring system which checks whether the node is up every 30 seconds.
 If it fails to get the expected response which indicates that the node is functional, it waits for another 30 seconds and performs the health check again.
 If the check fails again then the user is notified
 2. The user is sent an email notification indicating that the node has gone down.
 The node admin has to preconfigure the notification procedure by providing the following details
-a.
-SMTP Sever Host
+- SMTP Sever Host
-b.
-Port
+- Port
-c.
-Username
+- Username
-d.
-Password
+- Password

 ## Contract Deployment